 When I first started homeschooling I just knew that we could homeschool, do the daily chores, let the children rotate through playtime together, and even get the daily baths done by noon.
 But it never quite worked out.
-I couldn’t figure out why until I sat down to create a daily schedule for my classical homeschool.
+I couldn’t figure out why until I sat down to create a daily homeschool schedule.

 Daily schedules provide the backbone to your well-run homeschool.
 It creates a daily routine the children know to follow from the time they wake up until bedtime.

-You may be thinking, I like routines not schedules.
-But a well-thought out schedule gives you a working routine.
+You may be thinking, I like routines, not schedules.
+But a well-thought-out daily homeschool schedule gives you a working routine.
 Just remove the times along the side!
 And we begin with a schedule so you don’t fall into the trap I fell into, trying to shove 7 hours of work into 4 hours of time.

 Write Down What Everyone Needs to Do